needletails/double-ratchet-kit/Sources/DoubleRatchetKit/Documentation.docc/RatchetStateManager.md

 ### Actor Isolation

-`RatchetStateManager` is implemented as a Swift actor, providing automatic thread safety:
+`DoubleRatchetStateManager` is implemented as a Swift actor, providing automatic thread safety:

 - **Isolated State**: All state mutations are isolated to the actor
 - **Concurrent Access**: Multiple threads can safely call methods concurrently